lfs119/TPS-Flow/README.md

 # TPS-FLOW

-Implementation of[Enhanced Hybrid Physical and Flow-Based Generative Modeling for Transition Path Sampling of Membrane Protein Dynamics toward Tuberculosis Drug Discovery]
+Implementation of[Enhanced Hybrid Physical and Flow-Based Generative Modeling for Transition Path Sampling of Membrane Protein Dynamics]

 ## Abstract